PML-UCF/calibration_graph_neural_nets/README.md

-# calibration_graph_neural_nets
-Calibration of computer models with graphs and neural networks
+# Calibration of computer models with graphs and neural networks

 We propose an approach for calibration of computer models using graph theory and neural networks.
 Using observed data, we simultaneously calibrate model parameters and estimate model discrepancies through neural networks.